 There was a time when Jericho was called the city of palms (Deuteronomy 34:3; Judges 1:16).
 This city was flourishing in many ways!
 But Jericho today has no palm trees.
 Even the Mount of Olives once flourished with palm trees, but today there are very few.
 This symbolizes the degenerate state of this terrible world.
 Our world is not flourishing.
 It is plagued with problems.

 Look at our financial condition.
-Commentators and analysts are expressing concern about the world economy.
-A National Association for Business Economics poll taken earlier this year said three fourths of American business economists expect a major recession to hit America by the end of 2021, and half expect it to arrive earlier.
-They can see that our finances are not flourishing like the palm tree.
+Coronavirus restrictions have deeply indebted our governments, destroyed many businesses, and exacerbated a host of already serious economic problems.
+Commentators and analysts are expressing deep concern; they can see that our finances are not flourishing like the palm tree.
 And a financial crisis in America would shake the entire world!

 Many other crises threaten our world.
-A rising European superpower, increased aggression from Iran, division in the United States, the embarrassment of Brexit—to name a few.
+A belligerent Russia, an expansionist authoritarian China, a rising European superpower, increasing aggression from Iran, division in the United States—to name a few.
 So many in this world turn a blind eye to these developments.

 What is the cause of such problems?
 We have lost so much of the beauty God created for us, because we are not spiritual as we ought to be.
 Man continues to degenerate in character.
 Yes, we make advances in technology, but we don’t appreciate God’s beauty—the natural world that He created—because we don’t think like God.